Dr. Jan Dommerholt

 - Society of Automotive Engineers

-Dr. Dommerholt has edited several books on myofascial pain, dry needling, and manual physical therapy, authored over 70 book chapters and more than 100 articles on myofascial pain, fibromyalgia, complex regional pain syndrome, and performing arts physical therapy.
-He prepares a quarterly literature review column on myofascial pain for the [Journal of Bodywork and Movement Therapies.
+Dr. Dommerholt has edited several books on myofascial pain, dry needling, and manual physical therapy, authored about 80 book chapters, and more than 140 articles on dry needling, myofascial pain, fibromyalgia, complex regional pain syndrome, and performing arts physical therapy.
+From 2004 through 2021, he prepared a quarterly literature review column on myofascial pain initially with Dr. David Simons for the Journal of Musculoskeletal Pain followed by the Journal of Bodywork and Movement Therapies with a variety of co-authors.